[Week 2 of 12 Weeks to a Healthy New Year]

 To be honest, I do not wash my workout clothes every time I use them.
 I have hooks in my closet to hang them on.
 This allows me to get a solid week’s use out of them before laundering.
 Besides cutting down my workload, the clothes don’t get worn out as fast, because, yes, laundering wears fabrics down.

 Many workout clothes are made of fabrics that don’t hold up to the dryer.
 I line dry elasticized or wool clothes for sure.
 I have a drying rack handy in an out of the way place to hang them on.

 My polar fleece ear warmers or neck gators go through the dryer nicely, as do most of my running gloves.
 I never wash my leather bike gloves.
 I rarely want a hat, but when I do, it is also a polar fleece cap, and I usually take it off after a while.

 Most of these clothing recommendations will work for any vigorous outside activity that simply involves motion.
 For work related exercise, you have to think about friction or snagging.
 Thus, for things like gardening, I still wear jeans and rather thick, leather insulated gloves.

 When it is hard to go outside

-Some days it seems harder to go outside, but if I give in and go to the indoor track or treadmill, I end up longing to go outside again.
+Some days it seems harder to go outside.
+If I stay indoors, i.e. use the spin bike or treadmill, I end up longing to go outside again.
 Then, I am glad I have clothing options that make this possible.